halcyon-vue/halcyon-vue/README.md

 (This snippet probably imports more than you'll need, so consider selecting the fonts on Google Fonts yourself.)

+### Icons

+You should use [unplugin-icons] for Material Design icons.
+It's what the docs use, and it's the only thing tested with.

 ## License

 [MIT][license]